LokurasRlz/Friends/README.md

 # Description

->  A Friend List Application where you can keep track of the data of your friends, but first you have to Sign In!
+>  A Friend List Application where you can keep track of the data of your friends, but first you have to Sign Up!

 ## Built With